SACRED Birth During COVID19

 SACRED Birth in the time of COVID19 lifts up and amplifies the voices, lived experiences, wisdom, and humanity of Black mothers and birthing people, Black women-led community-based organizations (CBOs), and Black women scholars.

-The goal of the SACRED Birth study is to test a new survey tool called a Patient-Reported Experience Measure of OBstetric racism, also known as the PREM-OB Scale, that was desgined for, by, and with Black mothers and birthing people.
-The PREM-OB Scale allows for Black mothers and birthing people to share information about their unique patient experiences in hospital settings during labor, birth, and postpartum.
-The information gained from the PREM-OB Scale will help hospitals, health plans, scientists, funders, and the public better understand how racism and other forms of discrimination and neglect affect the way hospitals provide care, services, and support to Black mothers and birthing people during labor, birth, and postpartum.
+The goal of this study is to test a new survey tool designed in 2019 and owned by Dr. Karen A. Scottt, MD, MPH, FACOG, the Patient Reported Experience Measure of OBstetric racism©, also known as the PREM-OB Scale™.
+The PREM-OB Scale™ is the first and only patient informed quality improvement (QI) measure developed in 2019 for, by, and with Black mothers and birthing people, in equitable and dignified partnerships with Black women-led community-based organizations.
+The PREM-OB Scale™ allows for Black mothers and birthing people to share information about their unique patient experiences in hospital settings during labor, birth, and postpartum.
+The information gained from the PREM-OB Scale™ will help hospitals, health plans, scientists, funders, and the public better understand how obstetric racism and other forms of neglect and mistreatment affect the ways that hospitals provide care, services, and support to Black mothers and birthing people during labor, birth, and postpartum.

 Who can join?